Best background noise for focus, concentration, and creativity in 2025

 GetSound: best for focused work

 GetSound, a background noise app, stands out for a number of reasons.
-First, the app blends different AI sounds for you based on the environment you choose.
+First, the app blends different types of AI-generated sounds based on the environment you choose.
 These could be Urban, Coffee Shops, Office, Train Ride, Airplane Cabin, and Cave, among others.
 After installation, GetSound shows in your Mac’s menu bar, from where you can choose your environment, pause, play, and refresh the soundscape.
 Additionally, the software adapts to your location, weather, etc., to suggest soundscapes and silence distractions.
 Its RTS tech also provides you with new soundscapes on every launch.

 My top picks from GetSound